Graduate Theology

 Come to our Open House

-Our master’s degree begins with core courses in Scripture, systematic theology, and Church history, providing a survey of different areas and a focus on key texts, people, and events.
-Students then can shape their own curriculum while taking more responsibility for their learning.
+Our master’s degree begins with core courses in Scripture, systematic theology, Church history, and moral or liturgical theology providing a survey of different areas and a focus on key texts, people, and events.
+Students can then shape their own curriculum while taking more responsibility for their learning.

 Find out how to apply